pazadam/Itiner-e--The-Digital-Atlas-of-Ancient-Roads/README.md

-Using the Tobler's formula we get:
+Using Tobler's formula we get:

 &#x20;